cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter3.typ

 == Examples of eigenvalues spectra for a sphere isotropic material

+Using @eq:raw_eig_problem, @eq:E_matrix_def and @eq:Gamma_matrix_def, we are able to get the resonance frequencies given the elastic constants, dimensions and shape of a sample.
+In other words, with these equations we are able to solve the forward problem.
+All the codes made to implement those equations and solve the forward problem are found in the repo https://github.com/jacubillos10/RUSpectroscopy_Tools.
+The code to generate $arrow.l.r(Epsilon)$ and $arrow.l.r(Gamma)$ matrices can be found in rusmodules/rus.c.
+The generalized eigenvalue problem is solved using linalg.eigh function in scipy #cite(<scipy>).

-Using @eq:Peso_matrix_def we can get the eigenvalues $omega_n$ of a solid sphere, made of an isotropic material with relation between the bulk modulus $K$ and the shear modulus $G$ of $K/G = 7/1$, in the following scatterplot:
+Running the mentioned codes we got the eigenvalues $omega_n$ of a solid sphere, made of an isotropic material with relation between the bulk modulus $K$ and the shear modulus $G$ of $K/G = 7/1$, in the following scatterplot:
 #figure(
   image("../images/eigenvals_degeneration.png", width: 100%),
   caption: "Eigenvalues of a spheric isotropic solid with relation of bulk modulus:shear modulus of 7:1"

 ) <fig:degenerate_eigenvalues>

 It can be noted that there is a lot of degenerate eigenvalues, and the number of degenerate eigenvalues in each level is odd.
 This is due to the isotropic nature of the material, and its spherical geometry.

+To check if the code was running correctly the figures 4 and 5 of reference #cite(<Visscher_1991>) were replicated in @fig:cyl_elli_frequencies.
+The plot at the left side has the frequencies for a family of cylinder samples, while the plot at the right side has the frequencies for a family of ellipsoids.
+Values below 0.5 in the aspect ratio indicator indicate that the height of the sample is held constant at 2 and the diameter/height ratio is varied linearly from 0 at the origin and 1 at the center of the plot, or when aspect ratio indicator reaches 0.5.
+Values above 0.5 in the aspect ratio indicator mean that the diameter is held constant at 2 and the height is linearly decreased to 0 at the end of the plot, when the aspect ratio indicator reaches 1.

+#figure(
+  image("../images/cylinder_ellipsoid_frequencies_replication.png", width: 120%),
+  caption: [Resonant frequencies of a family of cylinder isotropic samples on the left, and ellipsoid isotropic samples on the right, both with $K = 3$, $mu = 1$ and $rho = 1$.
+All frequency values were generated using a value of $N_g=8$.]
+)<fig:cyl_elli_frequencies>

+We can see in the plot at the left of @fig:cyl_elli_frequencies that there are modes which frequencies are independent of the cylinder's diameter for any aspect ratio, which are no other than the torsional modes #cite(<Visscher_1991>) and were also observed in Visscher's work.
+Also we can observe modes which frequencies are independent of the cylinder's height, at the right side of the plot.
+This ones are called compressional Young's modulus modes #cite(<Visscher_1991>).
+We can see that the plots inside @fig:cyl_elli_frequencies are just identical as the figures 4 and 5 reported by #cite(<Visscher_1991>), which indicates that the code is solving the forward problem correctly.